digao-dalpiaz/Dam/README.md

 So, at any unit, you just add a uses to this unit, and call the message you want by message name.
 If the message has parameters, the method will be declared automatically asking for parameters in an array.

-**Yeah, but if I am at the same unit that is the TDam and TDamMsg messages, if I call method by message name, the Delphi think I'm referring the object of message!**
+**Yeah, but if I am at the same class (TForm/TDataModule) that is the TDam and TDamMsg messages, if I call method by message name, the Delphi think I'm referring the object of message!**

 This is true, and because of that, the component has a object hidden function.
 You only need to name the message starting with `_`.
 So the unit builder will remove this character to name the method and the Delphi will not confuse the two things.